 To start the filler cream, add the whipping cream into a big pot and mix until there aren’t any lumps of cream.
 Add the sugar, the yolks, the flour, and the lemon zest and mix until the sugar is dissolved.

 Bring the pot to the stove at medium heat.
 Stir incessantly until the mix is thick (note 1).
 Remove from the stove and let it chill (note 3)

 Now fill the cupcake forms with the cream and take to the oven for 15 – 20 minutes. (note 2)

-Let them chill and sprinkle with glass sugar and cinnamon.
+Let them chill and sprinkle with powdered sugar and cinnamon.